 • While you can use strategies to eradicate and limit the growth of populations of permanent water species, it’s harder to stop the floodwater variety.

-• Some mosquitoes can carry dangerous diseases like Eastern Equine Encephalitis.
+• Some mosquitoes can carry dangerous diseases like Eastern Equine Encephalitis others are considered nuisance mosquitoes.

 DIY mosquito prevention and elimination can be a daunting task – leave it up to the professionals!
 Contact ABC Termite & Pest Control today to learn more about our mosquito treatment services for mosquito control in Omaha and Lincoln, NE.